Survivor 47: Contestants

 The 18 castaways competing on Survivor 47 were officially announced on September 4, 2024.
 Notable castaways this season include Rob Has a Podcast contributor Aysha Welch, Miss Delaware USA 2018 Sierra Wright, comedian and Pod Save America host Jon Lovett, WYPR radio personality Gabe Ortis, and Tennessee Titans reporter Sam Phalen.

-It is the third season to have a gender imbalance among contestants due to contestant Teeny Chirichillo participating in Survivor 47 as a non-binary person.
+It is the third season to have a gender imbalance among contestants, following Survivor: Fiji, and Survivor: San Juan del Sur, due to Teeny Chirichillo participating in Survivor 47 as a non-binary person.
 Chirichillo would come out as a transgender man in April 2025.